alkalir/aiphs_alka/examples/monitor_MDC_based_coprocessors/README.md

 The final monitoring system is provided to users as ready-to-use.
 By exploiting the customization capabilities provided by JOINTER, we provide a GUI-configuration that allows the configuration of the monitoring system, at design-time, in order to implement only the required sniffers inside the final scheme.
-We also provide scripts to automatically build the system and to connect the monitor to the MDC-based coprocessor and host.
+We also provide scripts to automatically build the system and to connect the monitor to the MDC-based coprocessor and host.<br />
+In this way, users can develop their own MDC-based coprocessor, and automatically add the monitoring levels required, selecting among the available metrics reported above.

 The three sniffers work with the following limitations:<br />